OPRAmachine/opramachine-docs/content/Making Requests/legal-issues.md

 ## OPRA caselaw reference information

-We are making the following summaries of holdings from precedential OPRA cases adjudicated in New Jersey courts available for users of OPRAmachine.
-These cases provide condensed versions of the conclusions courts have made about the accessibility of certain types of public records under OPRA.
+We are making the following summaries of holdings from precedential OPRA cases adjudicated in New Jersey courts available for requesters making use of OPRAmachine.
+These cases (current to 2015) provide condensed versions of the conclusions courts have made about the accessibility of certain types of public records under OPRA.
+You may use the information from these cases [adapted from here](http://state.nj.us/grc/meetings/present/1%20-%20Useful%20OPRA%20Cases%20by%20Subject%20(June%202015).pdf) to answer your own questions and ascertain whether or not the denial of your request was valid.

 ### 911 Tapes